top of page

 Recognizing Acheivement At All Levels

 Not only the players, coaches and referees who helped New York basketball to shine, but the schools, the outdoor playgrounds indoor community centers and neighborhood tournaments which helped the game and its players to develop.
 Places that often provided a safe haven for the youth of our city to grow, mature and socialize.
-Though some were lost along the way we honor them here and and the sacred grounds, that were the foundations for higher education, successful careers for many, and for some, a launching pad to reach their wildest dreams!
+Though some were lost along the way we honor them here and the sacred grounds, that were the foundations for higher education, successful careers for many, and for some, a launching pad to acheive greatness and their wildest dreams!

 • NYC Basketball HistoryProject Logo